 Whether you’re managing feedback from other team members or clients, you should set up one central hub for all your video reviews.

-By giving your stakeholders a visual way to add comments and annotations, you can make feedback more precise.
+By giving your stakeholders a visual way to add comments and annotations on videos, you can make feedback more precise.
 And if anything needs to be clarified, you can reply and tag teammates to get aligned in context.

 This dramatically speeds up review rounds compared to email or video conferencing tools.
-Plus, it helps to keep you and your team focused on delivering the best possible video content.
+Plus, it helps to keep you and your team focused on moving the best possible video content across the finish line.

 4. A tool (or tools) to improve all of your processes